 Although most of our animals are adopted within one or two weeks, there is no limit to the length of time that animals remain available for adoption.
 In some cases, we may care for an animal for several days, weeks or months.
 We closely monitor dogs, cats and little critters who remain at our shelter for an extended time and give them enrichment activities to minimize their stress.

-As the state’s largest, nonprofit full-service animal-welfare and protection agency, we will not turn away an animal, regardless of age, sickness or injury or having a slim chance at adoption.
+As the state’s largest, nonprofit full-service animal-welfare and protection agency, we accept animals regardless of age, breed or medical condition.
 That means we must face the difficult task of evaluating them for medical and temperament problems.
 Despite our extensive veterinary resources, many animals arrive at our shelter too sick, too severely injured or too horribly abused to be medically rehabilitated.
 Rather than cause these poor animals even more unnecessary suffering, we humanely euthanize animals with severe behavioral problems and/or temperament problems that create a safety risk to people or other animals.

 Puppies and kittens must be at least 8 weeks old and weigh two pounds before they can be spayed/neutered and put up for adoption.
 We ask that you keep the puppies/kittens until they are old enough and weigh enough to be put up for adoption.